monix/monix.io/_posts/2018-03-20-monix-vs-cats-effect.md

 ### Trouble on the Horizon

-You see, I'm a very competitive individual, so for example when John DeGoes used benchmarks showing dramatic improvements over Cats-Effect in [his presentation](https://www.youtube.com/watch?v=wi_vLNULh9Y) (at ScalaIO and Scale by the Bay), well I couldn't help myself but to follow up with no less than
+You see, I'm a very competitive individual, so for example when John De Goes used benchmarks showing dramatic improvements over Cats-Effect in [his presentation](https://www.youtube.com/watch?v=wi_vLNULh9Y) (at ScalaIO and Scale by the Bay), well I couldn't help myself but to follow up with no less than